 The Tragic End to Franklin Pierce's Friendship with Nathaniel Hawthorne

 If there was a "Most Tragic President" contest, Abraham Lincoln would be the undisputed winner—but Franklin Pierce would also be in the running.
 Pierce's three sons all died young.
 After 11-year-old Bennie was nearly decapitated in a horrific train wreck while his parents looked on, Pierce's wife, Jane, was understandably never the same, and spent most of her time praying or writing letters to her "beloved dead."
-She passed away in 1863, and six months later, Pierce found his best friend, writer Nathaniel Hawthorne, dead.
+She passed away in 1863.
+For Pierce, the tragedy didn't end there: Six months after Jane died, Pierce found his best friend, writer Nathaniel Hawthorne, dead.

 Pierce and Hawthorne had become fast friends when they both attended Bowdoin College in the 1820s.
 Their friendship deepened over the years, and when Pierce became the 14th U.S. President in 1853, he found his pal a job as the U.S. consul in Liverpool, a cushy gig that paid $30,000 to $40,000 (a huge amount for the time) and allowed him to dedicate time to writing.